jasonbrianhall/warpnes/README.md

 A 6502 CPU emulator that can run some classic NES games, built with Allegro 4 or SDL for both DOS and Linux platforms (DOS version is very slow, almost unusable as of now because I removed sprite cacheing [plan to readd later])

+This was more of "Let's understand how a NES works" then a full emulator.

 ## ⚠️ Important Disclaimer

-**This emulator is NOT cycle-accurate and has significant compatibility issues, but it does work for a few games.**
+**This emulator is NOT cycle-accurate and has significant compatibility issues, but it does work for some commercial game.**

 This is a hobby project that implements basic NES functionality.
 Don't expect commercial-level compatibility or accuracy.
+I try to fix bugs as I find and understand them so the compatibility should increase over time unless I get bored of the project.

 ## What Works

-- **Super Mario Bros** - 100% playable
+- **Super Mario Bros** - 100% playable but XScroll Glitch with the scoring
 - **Mario Bros** - 100% playable
 - **Popeye** - 100% playable
+- **Duck Tales** - 100% playab
-- **Many NROM games** - Excellent compatibility
+- **Many NROM games** - Excellent compatibility; most work without flaws
-- **Basic MMC1, MMC3, UxROM support** - Limited but functional
+- **Basic MMC1, MM2, MMC3, UxROM support** - Limited but functional
 - **Audio output** - Excellent APU emulation (~95% accurate)
 - **Controllers** - Keyboard and joystick input
-- **Save states** - F5-F8 for save/load
+- **Save states** - F5-F8 for save/load (Some reload issues on certain games); needs implemented per game
 - **Smooth scrolling** - VSync implementation provides fluid gameplay

 ## What's Broken